-- Represented medical device companies in multi-year civil and criminal investigations by the Department of Justice, HHS-OIG, and the FBI concerning alleged violations of the False Claims Act and the federal Anti-Kickback Statute.
+- Represented medical device and pharmaceutical companies in investigations by the Department of Justice concerning alleged violations of the False Claims Act and the federal Anti-Kickback Statute.

-- Represented private equity advisor in SEC investigation regarding fees, expenses, and potential conflicts of interest.
+- Investigated and defended private equity advisor in SEC investigation regarding fees, expenses, and potential conflicts of interest.

 - Represented international client in Hong Kong arbitration regarding a commercial supply agreement.

 - Drafted preliminary injunction motion in breach of contract and intellectual property dispute.